friedrichor/Image-to-Text-Summary/README.md

 # Image-to-Text-Summary
-Summary of personal code for the Text-to-Image task.
+Summary of personal code for the Image-to-Text task.